 Gynecologic/Anal Cytopathology

-Sample collection, preparation, automation, and ancillary testing
+Sample collection, preparation, automation, and ancillary testing (HPV testing, genotyping, and Immunocytochemistry/ICC)

 Morphology of normal, reactive, infectious, and epithelial abnormalities